Skip to content

 • requires: Specifies the dependencies of the resource.
 This ensures the resource executes only after its dependencies are satisfied.
 See Graph Dependency for more information.

-• skipCondition: Specifies conditions under which the resource execution is skipped.
-If any condition evaluates to true, the resource will be bypassed.
+• skipCondition Specifies one or more conditions under which the resource execution should be skipped.
+If any condition evaluates to true, the resource is bypassed.
 See Skip Conditions.

-• preflightCheck: Performs a pre-execution validation and returns a custom error if the validation fails.
+• preflightCheck Performs validation before execution begins.
+If validation fails, execution is aborted and a custom error is returned.
 See Preflight Validations.

-• message: The HTTP error message included in the response.
+• message: Error message included in the response